frangio68/MINOA_Research_Challenge/README.md

 the subset of the data required by the simpler versions of the problem in the case of the "Junior" and "Senior" ones.

-No solution data, nor information about the challenge results, is released here; interested readers can refer to the appropriate [MINOA web page](https://minoa-itn.fau.de/?page_id=921).
+Neither solution data nor information about the challenge results is released here; interested readers can refer to the appropriate [MINOA web page](https://minoa-itn.fau.de/?page_id=921).